BAMB00SEVEN/Know_Z3R0/README.md

       * **Pros:** It's completely isolated, so there's no risk to your main system.
 It's easy to delete and start over if something goes wrong.
       * **Cons:** There's a slight performance overhead since you're running two operating systems simultaneously.
       * **Verdict:** **Highly recommended** for this program.
 It's safe, clean, and perfectly adequate for the tasks ahead.
+      * Here is a detailed youtube video for seamless experience of running ubuntu in a virtual machine

   * **Dual Boot (The Split-Personality)** 듀얼 부팅